 live in the greater Montevideo area.

-Little is known about the history.
-Early inhabitants known as Charrúa were all slaughtered in 1831
+Little is known about early history.
+Hunter-gatherers known as Charrua

-Spain and Portugal struggled for dominance
+Spain and Portugal fought for dominance,

-end of the 19th century many immigrants arrived, mostly from Italy and Spain giving the country a distinct European feeling.
+end of the 19th century many immigrants arrived, mostly from Italy and Spain, giving the country a distinct European feeling.

 is heavily based on exports of agricultural products.

-It is the only country that has legalized the growing (up to
+Uruguay is the first country that has legalized growing (up to

 6 plants) and possession of a few grams of cannabis for personal use.
-SInce 2016 you can buy pot in pharmacies, but
+Since 2017 you can buy pot in pharmacies, but

 only after registration and limited to 40 grams per month.